Your holiday homes bookings are down as a result of the corona virus?

 You already have a good relationship with these people.
 Now is the time to continue to nurture that.

-They will have read about the weather and may have thought of you and the places they so love to visit.
-Send an e-newsletter just to this group, you’d have time to personalise each one.
-Explain explain how shocking the weather has been, but importantly remind them that you are still open for business.
+Try to personalise your emails to them.
+Empathise, explain the situation, but importantly remind them that you are still open for business.
 Know what dates they stayed with you last year and tell them that these dates are still free, would they like to rebook?
 The tone mustn’t be too salesy but at the same time you don’t want to miss this opportunity of getting a rebooking if you can.

 5. Use email marketing

 Use email marketing to contact other past guests and all your contacts too.
 This group doesn’t need personal contact from you but an email offering reassurance that you’re waiting to take their bookings.
-Explain that in your part of the world everything is normal.
-Reference the bad weather but don’t focus on it.
+Explain that in your part of the world everything is carrying on as normal.
+Reference the virus but don’t focus on it.
 It’s important to keep this email up-beat and positive.

 You should be regularly emailing these people anyway, via email marketing tools such as Madmimi or Mailchimp.
 If you’re not doing this, then start now (but that’s the subject of an entirely different blog)!

-6. Write a winter things to do guide
+6. Write a seasonal things to do guide

-A “things to do in your area in winter guide”, can really help drive interest in your holiday rental, can help with your winter bookings and your future marketing.
+A “things to do in your area in winter/spring/summer/autumn guide”, can really help drive interest in your holiday rental, can help with your bookings and your future marketing.
 Write the guide, then save it as a pdf file that can be downloaded from your website in return for an email address.
 This email address will then be used in your future marketing as mentioned in point 4.
+Along with permission to keep hold of their email of course.

 The guide must be promoted on your social media too.

-It’s useful in times of adverse weather because it takes the focus off the weather.
 Some ideas for your guide would be – the 5 best tea rooms to visit nearby, the 5 best Sunday lunches in your area, the 3 best local spas.
-Indoor activities work well for the winter as it highlights that there’s so much more to a holiday with you than what the weather’s doing!
+Or how about the best 5 local gins (they then can stay inside and enjoy this activity).

-Take guest’s minds away from the current weather stories and remind them, that by booking with you now; look what they could be enjoying in the spring.
-Something for them to look forward to.
+Take guest’s minds away from the current news stories and remind them, that by booking with you ; look what they could be enjoying in the spring.
 Encourage them to book now with enticing images of spring flowers, lambs frolicking in the fields.
 You know the type of images I mean: the iconic, traditional spring images, that just want to make you get out and about and explore.
+And to feel the sunshine on your face for the first time in months.

 Other local businesses will also be wanting to promote a ‘business a usual’ message.
 Work with your local contacts on how best to promote this.
 The larger tourism agencies may have their own campaign.
 See how they are doing it and join in with them and retweet their tweets.